github-aapmor/PowerBI-Reports/HR Analytics/README.md

 We created a pie chart to show the wholesome percentage department-wise distribution of employees, with **sales** having the largest share of **54.44%**, followed by marketing with **18.89%**, **IT** with **10**%, **HR** with **8.89%**, and **accounts** with **6.67%**.

-We created a line area chart to analyze employee experience levels, ranging from fresher to 10 years.
-The chart shows that the highest number of employees have 7 years of experience (14 employees), followed by 5 years (13 employees) and 8 years (10 employees).
-The lowest number of employees have 10 years of experience (2 employees), followed by 9 years (6 employees) and 3 years (3 employees).
-Additionally, 6 employees have 1 year of experience, 4 have 2 years, and 8 have no prior experience.
+If we differentiate employees by gender, we can see that male employees dominate **female** employees.
+Specifically, **62.22%** of employees are **male**, while female employees make up **37.78%.**

+Now, let's break down the number of employees based on their years of experience:

+14 employees have 7 years of experience.

+13 employees have 5 years of experience.

+13 employees have 4 years of experience.

+7 employees have 6 years of experience.

+3 employees have 3 years of experience.

+2 employees have 10 years of experience.

+2 employees have 11 years of experience.

+2 employees have 12 years of experience.

+8 employees have less than 1 year of experience.

+This provides a clearer picture of the distribution of employees based on their experience levels.

 We created a pie chart to show the gender-wise distribution of employees, with **male** having largest share **62.22%**,**Female** have **37.78%**